MaineKuehn/workshop-collaborative_software/clean_code.md

 * Code gets worse over time
 * Code gets worse with number of developers <!-- .element: class="fragment" -->

-Instead, every time you look at a piece of code, improve a bit
+Instead, every time you look at a piece of code, improve it a bit <!-- .element: class="fragment" -->

-* Refactoring of names of variables or methods
+* Refactoring of names of variables or methods <!-- .element: class="fragment" -->
-* Shortening of methods that are too complex/long
+* Shortening of methods that are too complex/long <!-- .element: class="fragment" -->
-* Deduplicate code
+* Deduplicate code <!-- .element: class="fragment" -->
-* ...
+* ... <!-- .element: class="fragment" -->

 --